sensein/senselab/src/senselab/audio/tasks/features_extraction/doc.md

 ## Task Overview

-This module provides the API of the senselab audio features extraction.
+This module provides the API of the `senselab` audio features extraction.

 Features can be extracted using `opensmile`, `praat-parselmouth`, `torchaudio`, and `torchaudio-squim`.
-We are working to facilitate the way to extract features in a meaningful way.
-Also, we are working to optimize these utilities.

-**STAY TUNED**.
+More details are in the functions and in the tutorial.